thinkstack-co/terraform-modules/modules/aws/config/README.md

 The module automatically sends compliance reports via email to the address specified in the `notification_email` variable.
 Here's how the email delivery works:

-1. **Individual Report Emails**:
-   - Each time a compliance report is generated, an email notification is sent
-   - Contains a link to download the specific compliance report from S3
-   - Follows the schedule defined by `report_frequency` (daily, weekly, or monthly)
-   - Emails arrive around 8:00 AM UTC on the scheduled day

-2. **Monthly Summary Email**:
-   - A monthly summary email is automatically sent on the 1st of each month at 8:15 AM UTC
-   - Contains a link to the previous month's folder of reports
-   - For example, on April 1st, you'll receive a summary email with a link to March's reports folder
-   - This summary is sent regardless of your `report_frequency` setting
-   - Provides a convenient way to access all reports from the previous month in one place

-3. **Email Content**: Each email includes:
+1. **Email Content**: Each email includes:
    - A subject line identifying the AWS account and report type
-   - A link to access the report(s) from S3
+   - A link to download the compliance report from S3
    - The report's expiration date (if lifecycle rules are enabled)

+2. **Delivery Timing**:
+   - Emails are sent shortly after the report is generated according to the schedule
+   - For daily reports: Emails arrive around 8:00 AM UTC each day
+   - For weekly reports: Emails arrive around 8:00 AM UTC each Monday
+   - For monthly reports: Emails arrive around 8:00 AM UTC on the 1st of each month

+3. **Monthly Summary Email**:
+   - An additional monthly summary email is sent on the 1st of each month at 8:15 AM UTC
+   - This email contains a link to the previous month's folder of reports
+   - For example, on April 1st, you'll receive a summary with a link to all March reports

 4. **Customization**:
    - The `customer_name` variable can be set to identify the source of the report